larryknaebelobsidian/kingdom/Proposition 123. The Pre-Millennial Advent and the accompanying Kingdom are united with, the destruction of Antichrist..md

 tags:
   - toc
 ---
+# Proposition 123.
+The Pre-Millennial Advent and the accompanying Kingdom are united with, the destruction of Antichrist.

 Legacy Standard Bible
 Copyright © 2021 by The Lockman Foundation.
 All rights reserved.
 Managed in partnership with Three Sixteen Publishing Inc. [lsbible.org](https://www.lsbible.org/)